i123iu/BlazorLiveView/docs/articles/utilities.md

 ### Using the Attribute

-For hiding entire components from being mirrored on any page, you can apply the `LiveViewHideInMirrorAttribute` to the component class.
+For hiding entire component types from being mirrored on any page, you can apply the `LiveViewHideInMirrorAttribute` to the component class.
 For example:

 ```razor
 @* TwoFactorAuthComponent.razor *@